SEProjGrp5/ScheduleBot/README.md

 Check out the [internal documentation](https://htmlpreview.github.io/?https://github.com/qchen59/ScheduleBot/blob/main/docs/src/index.html) if you want to contribute or find out about the inner workings of ScheduleBot.

-:muscle: What's new in V3:
+:muscle: Features in V3:
 ---
 Following are the new features that we have implemented for version 3 :

 #### 1. Connection to Google:
-We have added the functionality to connect the account to google calendar
+We have added the functionality to connect the account to google calendar As and when we create events on discord those events get scheduled in your google calender.

 https://user-images.githubusercontent.com/89954066/144730436-29f74af7-36f2-45d0-a8c1-e19b5271b584.mp4